DeWitt Clinton Park: Today

 In 1998, legislation passed creating the 550 acre Hudson River Park across Twelfth Avenue from the park along the Hudson River between 59th Street and Battery Park.
 The new park is a joint New York City and New York State park whereas the DeWitt Clinton Park is a city park.
-Currently, there is no direct connection between the two parks, as the New York Passenger Terminal is built along the entire west side.
+Currently, there is no direct connection between the two parks, as the New York Passenger Ship Terminal is built along the entire west side.
+However, the New York City Economic Development Corporation announced plans in 2025 to upgrade the ship terminal, which would include a new pedestrian bridge across the West Side Highway between the terminal and the park.

 In 2005, ENK International Trade Events applied to erect a tent for two weeks in September over the handball and basketball courts in exchange for some minor repairs to the park facilities for a Fashion week event.
 After a subcommittee approved it, a storm of protest prompted the Community Board to veto it.

-Today, the park hosts sporting events as well, such as the International Quidditch Association's fourth World Cup, which was held in the park on November 13–14, 2010.
+In addition to the historic garden, the park features a children's playground, dog park, and areas for basketball, baseball, soccer, and handball.
+The park hosts sporting events such as the International Quidditch Association's fourth World Cup, which was held in the park on November 13–14, 2010.